|

 abandons its shell and runs off if handled roughly" and that

-"it appears to be fairly indiscriminate in its choice of shells,
+"it appears to be fairly indiscriminate in its choice of

-sometimes even using segments of crustacean molts, hollowed-out
+shells, sometimes even using segments of crustacean molts, hollowed-out

-segments of Halimeda, or other 'atypical' subsitutes."
+segments of Halimeda, or other 'atypical' substitutes."

-This photo, taken by Cory Pittman, is a tub-shot of a captured specimen.
+This photo, taken by Cory Pittman, is a tub-shot of a captured

 Can't